totaljs/openplatform/readme.md

 GET http://openplatform.totaljs.com/api/applications/
 x-openplatform-id: http://openapp.totaljs.com/openplatform.json
 x-openplatform-user: 16061919190001xis1
-x-openplatform-secret: app-secret (when is)
+x-openplatform-secret: app-secret (if any)
 ```

-__Creates a notification__:
+__Create a notification__:

 - creates a notification for the `x-openplatform-user`
-- user must have allowed notifications
+- notifications must be allowed for the user

 JSON:
 - `type`: optional, `0` info (default), `1` success, `2` alert